 Michele writes comedies packed with lots of heart, best friends and girl power.
 She is both a Sunday Times and a USA Today bestselling author, raised in the US and living in London.
 Michele also writes cosy comedies under the pen-name Lilly Bartlett.
-Lilly’s books are full of warmth, romance, quirky characters and guaranteed happily-ever-afters.
+Lilly’s books are full of warmth, quirky characters and guaranteed happily-ever-afters.

 Home Town: Pittsfield, Massachusetts, USA